Jgalvani/google_maps_api/README.md

 It saves geographic coordinates in a csv file containing addresses.

-To run this code you need a Google Maps API key.
+To run this code you need a Google Maps API key saved in '../data/apikey.txt'.